Everidea-Interactive/Evermedia-Dashboard/README.md

 ### Database Connection Issues

-- Ensure PostgreSQL is running (check Docker container: `docker ps`)
+- Verify `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` in `server/.env` are correct
-- Verify `DATABASE_URL` in `server/.env` is correct
+- Check that your Supabase project is active
-- Check database credentials match Docker Compose configuration
+- Ensure you've run the SQL migration in Supabase SQL Editor

 ### Port Already in Use